 Anne Boleyn was born circa 1501, likely in Bickling (Norfolk), England.
 She was the second wife of King Henry VIII—a scandalous marriage, given that he had been denied an annulment from his first wife by the Roman Church, and that his mistress was Anne's sister, Mary.
 Thusly, King Henry VIII broke from the Church to marry Anne.
-She gave birth to a daughter, but could not sire a son.
+She gave birth to a daughter, but could not conceive a son.
 On May 19, 1536, Anne Boleyn was executed on false charges of incest, witchcraft, adultery and conspiracy against the king.
 Her daughter, Elizabeth, emerged as one of England's greatest queens.
 Anne Boleyn died on May 19, 1536, in London, England.

-Anne Boleyn was born circa 1501, likely in Bickling (Norfolk), England, the daughter of Sir Thomas Boleyn, who would later become earl of Wiltshire and Ormonde, and his wife, Lady Elizabeth Howard.
-Living in France for a time during her youth, Anne returned to England in 1522 and soon established a residence at King Henry VIII's court as maid of honour to Catherine of Aragon, Henry VIII's queen consort at the time.
+Anne Boleyn was the daughter of Sir Thomas Boleyn, who would later become earl of Wiltshire and Ormonde, and his wife, Lady Elizabeth Howard.
+After living in France for a time during her youth, Anne returned to England in 1522 and soon established a residence at King Henry VIII's court as maid of honor to Catherine of Aragon, Henry VIII's queen consort at the time.

 Anne's response surprised Henry VIII, who is believed to have had several mistresses at that time, reportedly entering into these adulterous relationships because he badly wanted a son, and Catherine of Aragon had not borne a male child.
 (Queen Catherine would not bear a son that survived infancy throughout the duration of their marriage, from 1509 to 1533; the couple's first child to survive infancy, Princess Mary, was born in 1516.)
 But Henry was desperate to have Anne, so he quickly configured a way to officially abandon his marriage with Catherine.
 In his petition for annulment to the pope, he cited an excerpt from the Book of Leviticus stating that a man who takes his brother's wife shall remain childless, and claimed that he and Catherine (who was his brother's widow) would never have a son who survived infancy because their marriage was a condemnation in the eyes of God.